What makes the Venture Jet boat so different?

 Always wear warm waterproof clothing.

-- Spare trousers and footwear to put on after the trip (you may not need them but it's best to be prepared!)
+- Bring spare trousers and footwear to put on after the trip (you may not need them but it's best to be prepared!)

 - Strap for sunglasses / glasses